How to Use Finviz | Step-By-Step Guide

 You could do this by repeating the whole procedure every time by using Finviz without any registration.

-Or you could just sign up for free using this link and save the screen in the following way:
+Or you could just sign up for free and save the screen in the following way:

 Select "My Presets" in the upper left and then click "Save Screen" to save this screener.